Dadir-Dev/Deep-Focus-Tracker/README.md

 ## ⭐ Acknowledgements

-Built as a personal productivity tool and coding practice project.
+Deep Focus was built as a personal productivity tool and a frontend development project to sharpen real-world skills.
-If you find this project useful, consider giving it a ⭐ on GitHub!
+If you like this project, consider giving it a ⭐ on GitHub!